 How much does the pelvic ultrasound cost?

 We believe that quick access to diagnostic tests can improve diagnosis and treatment.
-The cost of any private examination should not be prohibited to someones well being and therefore we are trying to keep the cost of teh pelvic scan as low as possible.
+The cost of the pelvic ultrasound should not be prohibited to someone's well-being and therefore we are trying to keep the cost as low as possible.